-• The first 4 Ready to Learn and/or Low-Level Behaviour Concerns a pupil receives per half term are dealt with by the Tutor.
-Once a 5th is received, the Tutor will contact the pupil's parents, detailing the concerns raised to date, and puts in place a Behaviour/Ready to Learn report.
+• The first 3 Ready to Learn and/or Low-Level Behaviour Concerns a pupil receives per half term are dealt with by the Tutor.
+The Tutor will meet with the pupil to discuss the incidents and identify any support required to improve their behaviour.
+The Tutor will contact the pupil's parents, detailing the concerns raised to date.
+If further Reading to Learn and/or Low-Level Concerns occur, the Tutor will discuss with the Pastoral Leader whether to put in place a Behaviour/Ready to Learn report to support the pupil.